Wear it purple

 The City of Sydney values its diverse communities.
 Our commitment to our gay, lesbian, bisexual, transgender and intersex (GLBTI) residents and visitors is demonstrated by our partnerships with relevant organisations, consultations with the community and advocacy work on important matters like safety and homophobia.

 We also support GLBTI community groups through our grants program and sponsorship of events such as the Sydney Gay and Lesbian Mardi Gras.
 The City has had a float in the parade every year since 2005.
-The 2013 float celebrated 35 years of Mardi Gras love and pride.
+In 2016 the float vowed to 'Let's Get Married Australia', highlighting the need to maintain momentum towards marriage equality.

 Prior to the launch of the NSW Relationships Register in 2010, the City facilitated its own Relationships Declaration Program.